akrainio/Log-Viewer-Scala/README.md

 # Log-Viewer-Scala
-(Unfinished as of yet) Log viewing web app built using Scala and Play.
+(Unfinished as of yet) log viewing web app built using Scala and Play.
 In current state just a log parser that utilizes binary search on a single file.
 Similar to my other [logapp](https://github.com/akrainio/logapp) project which was implemented in Python, however with some differences:
 * Backend in Scala (with smarter use of object oriented features and immutability in mind)
 * Play Framework instead of Web2Py